-- 4.2.
-Secondary Schools

-- 4.2.1.
-Secondary students are students enrolled in a middle school, junior high, or high school.

-- 4.2.2.
-Utah law permits the charging of fees to secondary students.
-No fee may be charged to or requested of secondary student unless the fee has first been approved by the Board and listed on the applicable Middle School, Junior High, or High School Fee Schedule.

-- 4.2.3.
-Secondary students may be required to provide student supplies.
-Student supplies are items which are the personal property of a student which, although used in the instructional process, are also commonly purchased and used by persons not enrolled in the class or activity in question and have a high probability of regular use in other than school-sponsored activities.
-Student supplies include:

-- 4.2.3.1. pencils;

-- 4.2.3.2. paper;

-- 4.2.3.3. notebooks;

-- 4.2.3.4. crayons;

-- 4.2.3.5. scissors;

-- 4.2.3.6. basic clothing for healthy lifestyle classes; and

-- 4.2.3.7. similar personal or consumable items over which a student retains ownership. - 4.2.4.
-Student supplies do not include items listed in subsection 4.2.3 if the school requests or requires a specific brand, color, or special imprint in order to create a uniform appearance not related to basic function. - 4.2.5.
-Except for student supplies as described in subsection 4.2.3, students cannot be required or requested by a teacher or other person to pay fees or provide any materials, money, or any other thing of value unless that requirement has been approved by the Board and included in the applicable fee schedule.
-No fee is considered optional, and ALL fees are subject to fee waivers under Section 6 of this policy. - 4.2.6.
-No teacher, coach, or other person acting as a representative of the school may sponsor a summer camp or other out-of-season activity unless the costs are within the limits approved by the Board and included on the applicable fee schedule.
-Fees for summer and out-of-season activities are subject to the waiver requirements of section 6. - 4.2.7.
-Expenditures for uniforms, costumes, clothing, and accessories (other than items of typical student dress) which are required for participation in choirs, pep clubs, drill teams, athletic teams, bands, orchestras, or other student groups, are fees requiring approval by the Board and are subject to fee waivers. - 4.2.8.
-Expenditures for student travel as part of a school team, student group, or other school-approved trip are fees requiring approval by the Board and are subject to fee waivers. - 4.2.9.
-Activities and competitions sponsored by the Utah High School Activities Association (UHSAA) must adhere to applicable UHSAA budget restrictions. - 4.3.
-Fee schedules for the District, listing all approved fees, shall be adopted at least once each year by the Board in a regularly scheduled public meeting.
+- 4.1.2 Secondary Schools - 4.1.2.1 Secondary students are students enrolled in a middle school, junior high, or high school. - 4.1.2.2 Utah law permits the charging of fees to secondary students.
+No fee may be charged to or requested of secondary student unless the fee has first been approved by the Board and listed on the applicable Middle School, Junior High, or High School Fee Schedule. - 4.1.2.3 Secondary students are expected to provide personal student supplies, as defined in Utah Code Ann. § 53G-7-501.
+A personal student supply is an object, tool, material, or supply that (a) is the personal property of the student, (b) regardless of the use in the instructional process, are also commonly purchased and used by persons not enrolled in the class or activity in question, and (c) has a high probability of regular use in activities other than school-sponsored activities.
+Personal student supplies include: - 4.1.2.3.1 pencils; - 4.1.2.3.2 paper; - 4.1.2.3.3 notebooks; - 4.1.2.3.4 crayons; - 4.1.2.3.5 scissors; - 4.1.2.3.6 basic clothing for healthy lifestyle classes; and - 4.1.2.3.7 similar personal or consumable items over which a student retains ownership. - 4.1.2.4 Student supplies do not include items listed in subsection 4.2.3 if the school requests or requires a specific brand, color, or special imprint in order to create a uniform appearance not related to basic function. - 4.1.2.5 Except for student supplies as described in subsection 4.2.3, students cannot be required or requested by a teacher or other person to pay fees or provide any materials, money, or any other thing of value unless that requirement has been approved by the Board and included in the applicable fee schedule.
+ALL fees are subject to fee waivers under section 6 of this policy. - 4.1.2.6 No teacher, coach, or other person acting as a representative of the school may sponsor a summer camp or other out-of-season activity unless the costs are within the limits approved by the Board and included on the applicable fee schedule.
+Fees for summer and out-of-season activities are subject to the waiver requirements of section 6.

+- 4.1.2.7 Expenditures for school activity clothing, as defined by Utah law, such as uniforms, costumes, clothing, and accessories (other than items of typical student dress) which are required for participation in choirs, pep clubs, drill teams, athletic teams, bands, orchestras, or other student groups, are fees requiring approval by the Board and are subject to fee waivers. - 4.1.2.8 Expenditures for student travel as part of a school team, student group, or other school-approved trip are fees requiring approval by the Board and are subject to fee waivers. - 4.1.2.9 Activities and competitions sponsored by the Utah High School Activities Association (UHSAA) must adhere to applicable UHSAA budget restrictions. - 4.1.3 Fee schedules for the District, listing all approved fees, shall be adopted at least once each year by the Board in a regularly scheduled public meeting.
 The approved fee schedules will be available to parents/guardians prior to the beginning of each school year.

-5. LIMITATIONS ON FEES
+5 LIMITATIONS ON FEES